-Stamp Out Hunger raises nearly 90,000 pounds of food for the Food Bank of South Jersey
+Stamp Out Hunger raises nearly 90,000 lbs of food for Food Bank of South Jersey

 The Food Bank of South Jersey (FBSJ) recently partnered with the National Association of Letter Carriers (NALC) and the United States Postal Service (USPS) for Stamp Out Hunger (r) , the country’s largest single-day food drive.
 The event raised nearly 90,000 pounds for the Food Bank of South Jersey.